 Member McGehee agreed.
 She indicated she was involved but thought the City needed to make a point of at the Council level and in the newsletter is this change to LDR, the change in the density to LDR because that is really significant.
 Each of these density and zoning things have been increased.
 The intensity has been increased so what was something previously now is denser, and she did not think that was widely understood in the community.
-She did not know what the City can do about the places in front of Midland Grove because they have gone to the City several times and have been repeatedly supported by the Council and Planning Commission not to increase the density or zoning of that lot and she was surprised and shocked to find that it had been changed.
+She did not know what the City can do about the places in front of Midland Grove because they have to the City several times and have been repeatedly supported by the Council and Planning Commission not to increase that and she was surprised and shocked to find that it had been changed.
 She did not know how that changed and did not know about Snelling Curve either.